droididan/Android-Interview/design-patterns.md

 # Design Patterns

-instead of leaving tons of confusing comments in your code, a much better approach is to adopt common _design patterns. _Design patterns are reusable solutions to common software problems, the patterns will fall into the following categories:
+This article will cover some main Design Patterns that are relevant to the Android world, all the example are written in awesome `Kotlin` language.
+Instead of leaving tons of confusing comments in your code, a much better approach is to adopt common design patterns.
+Design patterns are reusable solutions to common software problems, the patterns will fall into the following categories:

 * **Behavioral Patterns** - born to identify common communication patterns between objects and realize these patterns.
 By doing so, these patterns increase flexibillity in carrying out this communication.
 * **Creational Patterns** - design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation